dpwynne/BTVB/README.md

 3. So what's the difference between this and the Pablo rankings?

-Pablo, as far as I can tell, uses an inverse normal transformation of point percentage.
-We use an inverse logit transformation of sideout percentage.
-(For stats nerds, it's the difference between probit and logistic regression.)
-We also use the [volleysim](https://openvolley.github.io/volleysim/) package to estimate our win probabilities directly.
+There are some minor mathematical differences (Pablo, as far as I can tell, uses an inverse normal transformation of point percentage.
+We use an inverse logit transformation of sideout percentage).

+The big conceptual difference is that while Pablo directly predicts the probability that a team wins a match, we attempt to predict that the probability that a team *scores a point* (i.e., predict the point-scoring percentage and sideout percentage for each team).
+We then feed those predicted sideout percentages into the [volleysim](https://openvolley.github.io/volleysim/) package to estimate each team's probability of winning the match as well as the likelihood the match goes 3, 4 or 5 games.

 4. Where can I find the actual team rankings?